abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-i have deleted  addCategory and add a new one category add new folder called reposity and Ireposity add class in respoity for intface class
+i have deleted  addCategory and add a new one category add new folder called reposity and Ireposity add class in respoity for intface class in that class i add remove and add from Get item in Db